adhi2k/Arcade-Labs-Solution/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+his project is Open Source—contributions are welcome!
+Fork the repository, suggest changes, or report issues to make it even better.
 ---

 ## Contact